Photonsters/Slicer/README.md

 1. Open an STL file, check if fits the build volume and is not below it.
 2. Press 'Print' icon on bottom of left toolbar.
 3. A progress windows appears.
-4. Your photon file is in 'C:/Program Files/PhotonSlicer/STLs/photon'
+4. The folder with your photon file opens

 If you don't see a progress window and now file is added to 'C:/Program Files/PhotonSlicer/STLs/photon' check 'C:/Program Files/PhotonSlicer/log.txt' for error messages.

 ## MeshMixer Full Workflow

+1. Open an STL file, check if fits the build volume and is not below it.
-1. Hollow in MeshMixer
+2. Hollow in MeshMixer
     - The Hot End - https://www.youtube.com/watch?v=dC_nPqJFQbY
     - Model3D - https://www.youtube.com/watch?v=ZXu6VYj4Um0
-2. Infill in MeshMixer
+3. Infill in MeshMixer
     - Maker's Muse - https://www.youtube.com/watch?v=ffmg1E3m1Ak&t=375s
-3. Orientation - Principles using Anycubic Photon Slicer
+4. Orientation - Principles using Anycubic Photon Slicer
     - All About 3D Blog - https://www.youtube.com/watch?v=7eZWHUOhoAw
-4. Supports in MeshMixer
+5. Supports in MeshMixer
     - MeshMixer - https://www.youtube.com/watch?v=aFTyTV3wwsE
     - Josef Prusa - FDM: https://www.youtube.com/watch?v=OXFKVmMwXCQ
+6. Press 'Print' icon on bottom of left toolbar.
+A progress windows appears.
+7. The folder with your photon file opens
 ---

 ## Functionality under development